 Bleeding after menopause?

 Many of the early symptoms of ovarian cancer are easy to ignore, because they can be quite mild.
 This is the danger with this disease.
-It starts quietly and very often women are unaware that there is a problem until it is too late.
+It starts quietly and very often people are unaware that there is a problem until it is too late.
 The key is to recognise the warning signs and to take action quickly.

 Make an appointment to see your GP if you notice any of the following symptoms 12 times or more in a month.
 Or put another way, 2 or 3 times a week or once every couple of days.

-For more information please check out The Every Woman Study by The World Ovarian Cancer Coalition where they have been addressing the evidence gap relating to the experiences of woman with ovarian cancer around the world.
+For more information please check out The Every Woman Study by The World Ovarian Cancer Coalition where they have been addressing the evidence gap relating to the experiences of people with ovarian cancer around the world.